Recovering Deleted S3 Files: How to Restore Previous Versions with S3 Versioning

 TermDefinition

-Version IDA unique string assigned by S3 to each version of an object when versioning is enabled.
+Version IDA unique string S3 assigns to each object version when bucket versioning is enabled.

 Comments